 - Recyclables generated by commercial operations

-- Residential recyclables (paper, plastics, cans, glass bottles & jars, metals, car batteries, car bodies, white goods, gas bottles & engine oil - max 20 litres)
+- Residential recyclables - no charge (paper, plastics, cans, glass bottles & jars, metals, car batteries, car bodies, white goods & engine oil - max 20 litres) - no charge

 - Untreated timber & trees